koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 ### Writing a Workflow

-With our ValueFunction and ResourceFunction in place, we're now ready to put everything together in a Workflow.
+With our ValueFunction and ResourceFunction in place, we're now ready to put everything together into a Workflow.
 Workflows implement multi-step processes by orchestrating ValueFunctions, ResourceFunctions, and other sub-Workflows.
 The Workflow we're building is quite simple: read the metadata from a Deployment, compute a label to be applied, and update the Deployment with the new label.

 <Tabs>
   <TabItem value="hello-koreo" label="hello-koreo.koreo" default>